Pacific bluefin tuna: Life cycle

 Pacific bluefin tunas reach maturity at about 5 years of age, the generation length is estimated at 7–9 years and based on two separate sources the longevity is 15 years or 26 years.
 At maturity it is about 1.5 m long and weighs about 60 kg.
 Individuals that are 2 m long are regularly seen, and the maximum reported is 3 m in length and 450 kg in weight.
 Elsewhere, a mass of up to 550 kg has been reported for the species.
 According to the International Game Fish Association, the all-tackle game fish record was a 411.6 kg individual (Donna Pascoe) caught on 19 February 2014 onboard charter boat Gladiator during the National Tournament.

 Spawning occurs from April to August, but the exact timing depends on the region: Early in the northwest Philippine Sea (the southern part of its breeding range) and late in the Sea of Japan (the northern part of its breeding range).
 Large females can carry more eggs than small ones, and between 5 million and 25 million eggs have been reported.

-Pacific bluefins eat various small schooling squids and fishes, but have also been recorded taking sessile animals, pelagic red crabs and krill.
+Pacific bluefins eat various small schooling squids (such as Abraliopsis felis) and fishes (such as anchovies, jack mackerel, Pacific mackerel, lanternfish (Hygophum benoiti and Myctophum nitidulum), Pacific saury, rock fish and sardines), but have also been recorded taking sessile animals and crustaceans such as pelagic red crabs, krill and Daphnia.